dotnet/arcade/Documentation/ArcadeSdk.md

 an access to the VS drop storage, the build definition can pass `/p:VisualStudioDropAccessToken=$(System.AccessToken)` to the `/eng/common/CIBuild.cmd` script.

-The IBC data drop produced by a training run is identitifed by the name of the repository, the branch and the build number the trained binaries came from, and a training run id.
+The IBC data drop produced by a training run is identified by the name of the repository, the branch and the build number the trained binaries came from, and a training run id.
 An example of IBC data identifier is `OptimizationData/dotnet/roslyn/master-vs-deps/20190210.1/935479/1`, where `dotnet/roslyn` is the repository name, `master-vs-deps` is the branch name, `20190210.1` is the build number and `935479/1` is training run id.